melaniebrgr/learning-computer-science/05-system-design/07-data-syncing/01-data-syncing.md

 # Data synchronization / sync engine

+git is a manual collaboration software.
+Updates from others are pulled in manually, conflicts are resolved manually, and your updates are pushed manually.
+By constrast, software like Yjs provides automatic updates and conflict resolution.

 ## Yjs

-YJs was designed to solve the hard problem of collaborative editing on the web.
-It is based on a sequence CRDT.
+Yjs was designed to solve the hard problem of collaborative editing on the web.

-There are two parts to Yjs: **documents and providers**.
+Yjs is based on a sequence CRDT.
+The YJs core library only handles concurrency, conflict resolution through its data types.
+In terms of using Yjs in a project there are two main parts: **documents and providers**.
 A Yjs document holds all the state.
-Documents receive updates using providers.
-Usually, that involves wrapping a network technology like WebSockets in order to send documents between clients, like the Hocuspocus provider.
-Under the hood, Yjs uses a binary format with some extra metadata so that it can reliably sync documents.
+A Yjs provider sends and receives document updates.
+Usually, a provider involves wrapping a network technology like WebSockets in order to send the document between clients, like the Hocuspocus provider.
+Under the hood, Yjs uses a binary format with some extra metadata so that it can efficiently and reliably sync documents.
+What the Yjs core library doesn't do:

+- communication to other servers
+- storing data updates in a database
+- data bindings to editors and UI frameworks like React

+There are separate modules for this in the Yjs ecosystem.

+### Document & Data structure

+One important piece of metadata is the client ID.
+It’s a random number that uniquely identifies a client for a session. **Every time you create a Yjs document, you get a new client ID**.

 Yjs has types that are manipulated and synced automatically, these features are called shared types.
 Shared types are similar to JavaScript data structures such as Map but automatically sync between clients.

-One important piece of metadata is the client ID.
-It’s a random number that uniquely identifies a client for a session. **Every time you create a Yjs document, you get a new client ID**.

-### Document

-### Data structure

 A YDoc document is basically a collection of types.
 Everyone who defines the a type in the collection in the same way shares it between them.